Skip to main content

 • Real-time Updates: Document changes require reprocessing before they appear in search results

-Important: Ensure your knowledge folders are regularly updated with current information for accurate search results.
+Important: Ensure your folders are regularly updated with current information for accurate search results.

 Best Practices